-It will be available for free, national distribution through public media channels.
+It is available for free, national distribution through public media channels.
 With dynamic gameplay and special emphasis on digital humanities content and its core skills this project will engage young audiences and their families in a contemporary video-rich game about the internet’s pitfalls and potential.

 Prototype Video Examples:

-Here are four of the nine videos we produced in our pilot phase.
-They will launch at PBS KIDS Summer 2020.
+Here are all nine videos that we produced in our pilot phase:

 Episode: Searching It Up